Gamecredits-Universe/code4gamecredits/app/views/home/faq.html.md

 How do I donate to a project I like?
 ------------------------------------
 Browse the project list and click on the "Donate" button.
-You will be asked for a personal address that will be used if Peer4commit or the fundraiser ever needs to identify you.
-Then Peer4commit will give you an address to which you just have to send Peercoins.
+You will be asked for a personal address that will be used if Code4gamecredits or the fundraiser ever needs to identify you.
+Then Code4gamecredits will give you an address to which you just have to send Gamecredits.
 99% of your donation will be available to the fundraiser.
-1% will be kept to host Peer4commit and pay the transaction fees.
+1% will be kept to host Code4gamecredits and pay the transaction fees.

 You can also donate without providing an address.
 But the fundraiser won't be able to return you the funds if he ever wants to.
 And if the fundraiser organizes a vote or send rewards, you won't be able to participate.